Healthy Homes Assessment Timberlea

 Timberlea Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory to all Timberlea and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is required throughout Timberlea and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records of their compliance with each Healthy Homes Standards that apply or will be applied throughout the tenancy period of your rental home.
+• Property managers and landlords are required to keep records to demonstrate the conformance to each Healthy Homes Standards that apply or will be applied during the tenancy of their rental properties.

-• Private landlords and property managers have to make sure their rental properties conform according to Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.
+• Private landlords and property managers have to ensure their rental properties conform with the Healthy Homes Standard within 90 days of any renewal, new or a change in Tenancy.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

-• All homes rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes